 Special Profile: Professor Martin Mehl Believes Digital Literacy and Video Learning Can Change the World

 In our first-ever Screencast-O-Matic profile, we feature California Polytechnic State University, San Luis Obispo, Professor Martin Mehl who believes we can change the world through video communication.
 For the past 20 years, Mehl has taught communication studies to students in higher education.
-He believes that video plays a huge role in building and maintaining authentic relationships.
+He believes that video learning plays a huge role in building and maintaining authentic relationships.
 As a professor, these relationships enable him to become a mentor, opening a pathway of trust and respect with his students.

 Mehl and Instructional Designer, Dr. Luanne Fose, studied the effects that video can have in teaching through their analytical research, ‘Digital Academic Revolution.’
 The study tasked faculty to provide video feedback and apply mentorship principles with their students.
 They found remarkable results with participating professors who say they were able to save time, provide personal feedback and foster authentic relationships with students.
 They were recognized at the Online Learning Consortium (OLC) “Innovate/HBCU Affordable Learning Summit” in New Orleans, LA with the “2017 Effective Practice Award” for their Digital Mentorship Competency (DMC) Pedagogy.